-Somerset ASA is very pleased to retain our own medical advisor, Dr. Harriet Collins, who has attended our Talent Development Camps giving advice and information to swimmers and parents alike.
+Somerset ASA's previous medical advisor, Dr. Harriet Collins, has attended our Talent Development Camps and given advice and information to swimmers and parents alike.

-Dr. Collins has produced a number of factsheets that you or your club may find useful, which you will find below.
-Why not get in touch with Dr. Collins (contact details) if you would like advice or help with your club?
-You'll need to read the factsheet first:
+Dr. Collins produced a number of factsheets that you or your club may find useful, which you will find below.

 What is Sports Massage?